adamfowleruk/mljs/planning.md

   - DONE BUG WAS AN ISSUE IN MLJS CONSTRAINT SETTINGS: Investigate why REST insists upon some elements having indexes in the JSON namespace as well as the one required (E.g. xhtml and h1)
  - DONE Test: Create MLJS Rest only (not Roxy hybrid) deployment project
  - DONE Docs: Publish mljsrest and mldbwebtest to internal demo server

-Targets for 1.2 (Dec 2013) - Medium Priority
- - Widgets: searchresults add default renderer for documents containing triples (sem-triples parser?)
- - Docs: Tutorials
-  - (Emil Zegers) RDB2RDF quick start tutorial
-  - (Emil Zegers) OpenLayers quick start tutorial
- - IN PROGRESS Docs: Further MLJS docs
-  - Docs: Search results - parsing REST JSON for results
-  - DONE 006-widget-page.js in Samples: Widgets: Page template js file - for those wanting to create a new MLJS powered page
-  - IN PROGRESS Widgets: Search Speed - As a tutorial for those wishing to contribute to MLJS by creating new widgets of their own
-  - Docs: documentcontext object
-  - Docs: tripleconfig
-  - Docs: semanticcontext
-  - Figure out how to document own JSON formats within jsdoc and link to external references of them.
-(E.g. REST API)
-  - Core: Document return types for all functions
-  - Widgets: Document return types for all functions
-  - Docs: Internal JSON formats used, and links to REST API ones exposed to end users (E.g. search results)
-   - search formats
-   - search options
-   - JSON internal predicate format
-   - JSON internal rdf type format
-   - JSON external rdf type format
-   - documentcontext.allowableProperty JSON
-   - search properties transform parameters sprops_opt.transformParameters
-   - sortOrder element/field/attribute spec
- - Docs: MLJS Webinar series of Video Tutorials
-  1. DONE Introduction to MLJS (text done.
-3min 15) - Why should I care?
-(Akin to the first 5 minutes of my company wide webinar)
-  2. IN PROGRESS Introduction to the MLJS Core API (text done.
-4min21).
-Core communication with MarkLogic server.
-Introduction to Search Context and other Context objects
-  3. DONE Introduction to the MLJS Widget API.
-Briefly show the mldbwebtest app, deploying it, and a brief description of the widget test pages
-  4. Creating a new Hybrid app with MLJS.
-(Already exists, on blog site).
-Creating a search page and configuring options and facets.
-A search page with two charts (akin to an AppBuilder demo)
-   a.
-Creating a new REST app with MLJS
-  5. Customising how search results are displayed - The Renderer architecture.
-Detect and display data in a search results page in new and interesting ways
- - IN PROGRESS Widget: RDB2RDF in test app
-  - Remove jQuery specific code
-  - DONE Check Roxy installation of REST extension works automatically
-  - DONE validate CSS works correctly on all pages
- - Docs: MLJS Webinar series of Video Tutorials
-  6. Loading documents with MLJS.
-Add test XML, JSON and text documents using MLJS and a test loading web page.
-  7. Using MLJS to explore data - Integrated charts, co-occurence, map, query bar
-  8. Loading triples with MLJS.
-How to use a simple JSON structure to load standalone facts.
-  9. Configuring an ontology to power Semantic Queries with Sparql.
-How to customise a sparql query bar widget, and create a subject browsing page

-Targets for 1.2 (Dec 2013) - Low Priority
- - App builder gap closing
-  - Widgets: searchbar - Auto complete (suggestions), including constraint name suggestions
-  - Widgets: HighCharts - Date time facet selection (column charts like markmail - allow vertical support (bar chart) too for better granularity)
-  - Widgets: searchfacets - Split out listing/altering selected facets (as opposed to facet value list) in to own widget.
-E.g. to be used with chart/co-occurence pages with a facet list widget
-  - DEFERRED Shadow queries (MLJS' alternative mechanism)
-  - DEFERRED Simple/complex view of results (AppBuilder achieves this via state configuration in search options)
- - Widgets: OpenLayers - Use MarkLogic as a tile cache rather than the browser (and do "cache first")
- - Widgets: Address to Lon Lat - Perform address lookup for top matching point, feed as constraint in to structured query
-  - MS VirtualEarth address lookup?
-  - Accept radius as a property
- - NOT A BUG searchfacets or searchbar widgets using facet title, not constraint name, to indicate constraint added to searchbar (also for lookup/matching)
-  - NA Actually, there is no 'facet title' just that constraint name and field name are generally the same.
-Need to add Title support somehow (DONE via annotation[0])

 Floating PoC Targets
  - CSV Import improvements / testing